Skip to content

 Harvesting In Mansfield was founded in 1987 in El Paso, Texas, as White Harvest Ministries.
 Our goal was simple; provide hot meals to the homeless.
 Today, our name has changed and we have relocated our corporate office to Mansfield Texas, but our goal remains the same; feed hungry children, families, and seniors.
 In addition to our current programs and services we have also been a valuable resource with community disaster response In events such as the aftermath of Hurricane Katrina, the Haltom City tornadoes, Oklahoma flooding and hurricane Gustav.
 Most recently in 2019 we supported over 350 families who were severely affected by the government shutdown.

 The H.I.M.
-Center is a non-profit agency as designated by the IRS: section 501(c)3.
+Food Bank is a non-profit agency as designated by the IRS: section 501(c)3.
 We rely on the generous contributions of faithful friends, local businesses, and corporate donors who share our vision of feeding the hungry.

 Needy Families Helped